 A late TEN counts towards the overall total number of TENs you can give in a year.

-- Temporary Event Notice application (opens in a new window)
+Submit a Temporary Event Notice

 We will acknowledge receipt of your fee and return to you a countersigned copy of your form.
 Nottinghamshire Police and our Environmental Health team have three days to make objections.